Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: Proposed Vision-Based Beam Tracking Algorithm

 \subsection{Vision-Intelligence based Beam Tracking Algorithm}

 Based on the aforementioned system model, an AI-empowered optical beam-tracking algorithm is developed.
 The proposed network architecture is constituted by CNN layers and bi-LSTM layers, which incorporates the attention mechanism to effectively track dynamic information across image sequences\cite{CNN_LSTM}.
+Balancing accuracy and computational complexity, the architecture is set with five convolution-pooling groups with increasing feature depth in CNN structures and $128\times 2$ LSTM units.
 The network processes input sequences of grayscale image set $\mathbf{X} = \{\mathbf{x}_1,\mathbf{x}_2,\ldots,\mathbf{x}_T\}$ which contains $n_t$ images in the size of $n_{1x}\times n_{2x}$ pixels, and outputs directional vector $\mathbf{y} = [y_1,y_2,y_3]^\top$ which contains directional information to guide beam alignment.
 As shown in Fig. \ref{CNNLSTM}, the network comprises three main components: CNN extractor, bi-LSTM structure, and attention mechanism, which is expressed in (\ref{networkFunc.}).
-Firstly, the CNN structure $\Theta_{\text{CNN}}(\cdot)$ extracts spatial features through convolutional layers, each of which connects convolution, batch normalization, ReLU activation, max pooling, and dropout layer.
+First, the CNN structure $\Theta_{\text{CNN}}(\cdot)$ extracts spatial features through convolutional layers, each of which connects convolution, batch normalization, ReLU activation, max pooling, and dropout layer.
 This progressively reduces the spatial dimensions of the vector $\mathbf{X}$ while increasing the feature depth.
 Afterwards, the output of the 2D ConvNet structure is further compressed by a dense layer connecting to the following layer.
-Secondly, bidirectional-LSTM structure $\overrightarrow{\Theta_{\text{LSTM}}}(\cdot)$ and $\overleftarrow{\Theta_{\text{LSTM}}}(\cdot)$ is connected after the CNN network layers to capture sequential dependencies across dimensions of the vectors for temporal processing.
+Second, bidirectional-LSTM structure $\overrightarrow{\Theta_{\text{LSTM}}}(\cdot)$ and $\overleftarrow{\Theta_{\text{LSTM}}}(\cdot)$ is connected after the CNN network layers to capture sequential dependencies across dimensions of the vectors for temporal processing.
 The bidirectional design allows the network to consider both the past and future context, producing $M \times 2$-dimensional features for each time step.
 The attention mechanism then assigns importance weights $v^\top$ to different time features, generating a context vector that emphasizes the most relevant temporal information for prediction, which has been proved by experimental training to have higher accuracy than CNN-LSTM without the assistance of attention mechanism\cite{Action_recognition}.
 At the final part of the network, a two-layer full connection network $\Theta_{\text{FC}}(\cdot)$ compresses the output of former networks and reshapes the context vector into a 2D output, linking to tanh activation layer that constrains the values between $[-1,1]$.
 Additionally, flexible parameters in (\ref{CNNLSTM}) such as: layer bias $b_o$ and $b_a$, and output weight adaptive matrix $W_o$ enable the adaption of the network.